800-999-7378

 Light curtains and laser scanners both use sensors and beams of light to create invisible barriers around hazards that sense the presence of anything that shouldn't be there.
 When those sensors are tripped, the hazard is automatically shut off.

 Laser scanners send their signals horizontally (perpendicular to the ground) to protect user-designated areas.
-Safety laser scanners keep everything a set, safe distance away from active hazards, stopping it if something comes too close.
+Safety laser scanners keep everything set at a safe distance away from active hazards, stopping it if something comes too close.
 Scanners are ideal for complex and irregularly shaped areas not easily solved by other safeguarding solutions.

 Shop Light Curtains & Safety Scanners